-This means any contact or non-contact behaviour that causes, or reasonably threatens to cause, physical harm to another individual.
+means any contact or non-contact behaviour that causes, or reasonably threatens to cause, physical harm to another individual.

-Physical misconduct may include, without limitation:
+Examples of physical misconduct may include, without limitation:

-- a. contact violations such as punching, beating, biting, striking, strangling or slapping another; intentionally hitting another with objects, such as sporting equipment; - b. non-contact violations isolating an individual in a confined space; forcing an individual to assume a painful stance or position for no athletic purpose; withholding, recommending against, or denying adequate hydration, nutrition, medical attention or sleep; providing alcohol to a Minor; providing illegal drugs or non-prescribed medications to another; - c. neglect by acts of omission including but not limited to: - encouraging or knowingly permitting an athlete to return to play prematurely following a serious injury without the clearance of a medical professional (e.g. training after a concussion or sprain/fracture which leads to an aggravated injury); - ii. not having consideration for an individual's physical or intellectual disability and encouraging and permitting an athlete to train beyond such capacity; - iii. encouraging or knowingly permitting an athlete to train without rest in a manner that harms them physically and/or is against medical recommendations; and/or - iv. disregarding the use of performance enhancing drugs.
+- a.
+Contact violations such as punching, beating, biting, striking, strangling or slapping another; intentionally hitting another with objects, such as sporting equipment; - b.
+Non-contact violations isolating an individual in a confined space; forcing an individual to assume a painful stance or position for no athletic purpose; withholding, recommending against, or denying adequate hydration, nutrition, medical attention or sleep; providing alcohol to a Minor; providing illegal drugs or non-prescribed medications to another. - c.
+Neglect by acts of omission including but not limited to: - encouraging or knowingly permitting an athlete to return to play prematurely following a serious injury without the clearance of a medical professional (e.g. training after a concussion or sprain/fracture which leads to an aggravated injury). - not having consideration for an individual's physical or intellectual disability and encouraging and permitting an athlete to train beyond such capacity - encouraging or knowingly permitting an athlete to train without rest in a manner that harms them physically and/or is against medical recommendations - disregarding the use of performance enhancing drugs means repeated and/or severe behaviour(s) that are: